Background pattern

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using a medication.
+Consult your doctor or pharmacist before using a medicine.

-You should inform your doctor if you think you are pregnant (or may be).
-HERTEN is not recommended at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it can cause serious damage to your baby if used from the third month of pregnancy.
+You must inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking HERTEN before becoming pregnant or as soon as you know you are pregnant and advise you to take a different medicine instead of HERTEN.
+HERTEN is not recommended at the start of pregnancy and must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used from the third month of pregnancy.

-You should inform your doctor if you are breastfeeding or are about to start breastfeeding.
-While taking HERTEN, breastfeeding is not recommended in newborns (first weeks after birth), and especially in premature babies.
+Inform your doctor if you are breastfeeding or about to start breastfeeding.
+While taking HERTEN, breastfeeding is not recommended in newborns (first few weeks after birth), especially in premature babies.
 In the case of an older baby, your doctor should advise you on the benefits and risks of taking HERTEN, compared to other treatments, while breastfeeding.

-Since HERTEN may cause dizziness or fatigue, be careful not toperform tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medication.
+Since HERTEN can cause dizziness or fatigue, avoid performing tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medicine.

-Important information about some of the components of HERTEN:
+Important information about some of the ingredients of HERTEN:

-Follow exactly the administration instructions for HERTEN as indicated by your doctor.
+Follow exactly the administration instructions of HERTEN indicated by your doctor.

-Your doctor will inform you of the duration of your treatment with HERTEN.
-Do not discontinue treatment before.
-HERTEN can be taken with meals or between them along with a glass of water.
+Your doctor will indicate the duration of your treatment with HERTEN.
+Do not stop treatment before.
+HERTEN can be taken with or without food, with a glass of water.

-Your doctor will decide on the appropriate dose of HERTEN that you should take, depending on your condition and if you are taking other medications.
+Your doctor will decide the appropriate dose of HERTEN that you should take, depending on your condition and whether you are taking other medicines.

 Hypertension